A message from our founders

 Some proteins, such as kinases and other enzymes, have obvious footholds for pharmacologic inhibition, while others conceal the mechanics of how they mediate their biologic effects.
 Inventing small molecules that successfully alter the function of these next-generation targets requires a drug discovery plan that is scientifically and operationally complex.

-Our efforts will incorporate both established and emerging technologies, across disciplines, including biology (big data genetics, CRISPR, cell biology), chemistry (covalent modifiers, molecular glues, degraders, allosteric approaches), structural biology (Cryo-EM, NMR, X-ray crystallography) and computation (in silico docking, molecular dynamics, machine learning/AI).
+Our efforts will incorporate both established and emerging technologies, across disciplines, including biology (big data genetics, CRISPR, cell biology), chemistry (covalent modifiers, molecular glue and heterobifunctional degraders, allosteric approaches), structural biology (NMR, X-ray crystallography, Cryo EM) and computation (in silico docking, molecular dynamics, machine learning/AI).
 Many components of this toolbox did not exist even 5 years ago, and our industry is only beginning to integrate these capabilities into the routine drug discovery cascade.

 However, we believe that human behavior, more than technology, will be critical to success.
 A startup offers certain advantages: an organizational blank page, programmatic focus and survivalist urgency.
 Culturally, we are committed to a “company of equals” model.
 The various scientific disciplines named above should interact with the others on equal footing; titles and reporting hierarchies should not drive the workflow or scientific decision making.